Ferralium/Railproject/README.md

 # Algorithms:
 This program has the ability to run  different algorithms, each providing  seperate output for comparison.
-These algoirthms can be found in the folder Algorithms (Wisselstoring/Code/algorithms).
+These algorithms can be found in the folder Algorithms (Wisselstoring/Code/algorithms).

 ### Types of algorithms:
 The following algorithms are used: